-6 5/8% First Mortgage Notes
+First Mortgage Notes

-On March 26, 2010, the Issuers, each a direct or indirect wholly owned subsidiary of Wynn Resorts, Limited, commenced an offer to exchange all outstanding 65/8% First Mortgage Notes due 2014 (the "2014 Notes") for 77/8% First Mortgage Notes due 2020 (the "2020 Notes") of the Issuers, upon the terms and subject to the conditions set forth in an offering memorandum (the "offering memorandum"), and a related letter of transmittal (the "exchange offer").
+On March 26, 2010, the Issuers, each a direct or indirect wholly owned subsidiary of Wynn Resorts, Limited, commenced an offer to exchange all outstanding 65/8% First Mortgage Notes due 2014 (the "2014 Notes") for 77/8% First Mortgage Notes due 2020 (the "2020 Notes") of the Issuers, upon the terms and subject to the conditions set forth in an offering memorandum and a related letter of transmittal (the "exchange offer").
 The exchange offer was conditioned upon, among other things, the tender of at least \$250 million aggregate principal amount of 2014 Notes.
 The 2020 Notes were offered only to qualified institutional buyers and outside the United States in accordance with Rule 144A and Regulation S, respectively, under the Securities Act of 1933, as amended (the "Securities Act").
 As of April 23, 2010, the expiration date, approximately \$382 million of the 2014 Notes were validly tendered for exchange to the 2020 Notes.
 This includes \$30 million of the 2014 Notes that were purchased by Wynn Resorts in 2009, and are included in payable to affiliate in the table above.
 The exchange offer closed on April 28, 2010.

-The 2020 Notes rank pari passu in right of payment with borrowings under Wynn Las Vegas, LLC's credit facilities, the 2014 Notes and the issuers' 7 7/8% First Mortgage Notes due 2017 (the "2017 Notes").
-The 2020 Notes are senior secured obligations of the Issuers, will be guaranteed by certain of Wynn Las Vegas, LLC's subsidiaries and are secured by a first priority lien on substantially all of the existing and future assets of the Issuers and guarantors and, subject to approval from the Nevada Gaming Commission, a first priority lien on the equity interests of Wynn Las Vegas, LLC, all of which is the same collateral that secures borrowings under Wynn Las Vegas, LLC's credit facilities, the 2014 Notes and the 2017 Notes.
+The 2020 Notes rank pari passu in right of payment with borrowings under Wynn Las Vegas, LLC's credit facilities and the Issuers' 77/8% First Mortgage Notes due 2017 (the "2017 Notes").
+The 2020 Notes are senior secured obligations of the issuers, will be guaranteed by certain of Wynn Las Vegas, LLC's subsidiaries and are secured by a first priority lien on substantially all of the existing and future assets of the Issuers and guarantors and, subject to approval from the Nevada Gaming Commission, a first priority lien on the equity interests of Wynn Las Vegas, LLC, all of which is the same collateral that secures borrowings under Wynn Las Vegas, LLC's credit facilities and the 2017 Notes.

-As further described in the offering memorandum, noteholders who validly tendered 2014 Notes prior to the early delivery time received an early delivery payment on April 28, 2010 of 1% of the amount tendered in cash which totaled approximately \$3.8 million.
-In accordance with accounting standards, this will be included as deferred financing costs and amortized over the life of the 2020 Notes.
-The direct costs of the exchange offer incurred with third parties of \$3.2 million were expensed.
+The noteholders who validly tendered 2014 Notes prior to the early delivery time received an early delivery payment on April 28, 2010 of 1% of the amount tendered in cash which totaled approximately \$3.8 million.
+In accordance with accounting standards, this was included as deferred financing costs and is being amortized over the life of the 2020 Notes.
+The direct costs of the exchange offer incurred with third parties of \$4.4 million were expensed and are included in Gain / (loss) on extinguishment of debt / exchange offer in the accompanying Condensed Consolidated Statement of Operations.